Request Free Estimate

 Here are some of the best strategies to keep your house comfortable during those humid days:

-Energy-efficient windows are one of the best ways to keep your house cool in extreme heat since they prevent heat-producing UV rays from entering your home.
-As an added benefit, energy-efficient windows can help you save up to 5% on your monthly energy bill.
+Window World energy-efficient windows are one of the best ways to keep your house cool in extreme heat since they prevent heat-producing UV rays from entering your home.
+As an added benefit, energy-efficient windows can help you save on your monthly energy bill.
 We have styles for every room in your home, including our most popular style, the double-hung window.

 Fans use significantly less energy than regular AC units.
-To increase the ventilation in a room or have a room that doesn’t circulate air well, try running a fan in the room during the hottest parts of the day.
-Be sure to buy an DC fan instead of an AC fan because DC fans are more energy efficient.
+To increase the airflow in a room with poor air circulation, try running a fan in the room during the hottest parts of the day.
+Be sure to buy a DC fan instead of an AC fan because DC fans are more energy efficient.

-Don’t worry about it running up your electricity bill.
-You can usually run an AC fan throughout the day without seeing a significant increase in your energy bill.
-If you limit your fan usage to the hottest parts of the day, then this could potentially be a great way to save money and keep your house cool.
+Don’t worry about the fan running up your electric bills.
+You can run an AC fan throughout the day without seeing a significant increase on your energy bill.
+If you limit your fan usage to the hottest parts of the day, this could be a great way to save money and keep your house cool.

-Dehumidifiers can help control the amount of moisture in the air to reduce humidity and increase air ventilation.
+Dehumidifiers can help control the amount of moisture in the air, reducing humidity and increasing airflow.
 Energy Star recommends buying a dehumidifier with a humidistat.
-That way, you can program your preferred humidity level and let the system auto regulate the room.
+That way, you can program your preferred humidity level and let the system auto-regulate the room.
 You can find dehumidifiers in various sizes to provide enough support for the space.

 When the sun shines through your windows, it can increase your room temperature if you don’t have energy-efficient windows.
 To mitigate this effect, try closing your blinds during the hottest parts of the day so that you can reduce any extra heat.
 If you need to increase the amount of light in the room, try adding a few LED light bulbs to brighten the space without raising your bill.